Manicurist

 Exit Outcomes

-• Understanding of basic human needs and human behavior
+• Develop an understanding of basic human needs and human behavior

-• Effective communication skills – both speaking and listening
+• Develop effective communication skills -both speaking and listening

 Attendance Policy